Will AI Replace Lawyers? The Future of Legal AI

 Will AI make lawyers obsolete?

-No. AI may speed up legal tasks like research, contract drafting, or reviewing documents, but it does not have the reasoning or communication skills needed for legal arguments or client guidance.
+No. AI excels in core legal tasks like research, contract drafting, or reviewing documents, but it does not have the reasoning or communication skills needed for legal arguments or client guidance.
 Human insight still anchors the legal industry even if it embraces AI.

 How can I prepare for the integration of AI into my practice?